Skip to main content

 College List Service

-We take several factors into account in determining a list of colleges that will be a potential fit for your student.
+We take essential factors into account in determining a list of potential fit colleges for your student.

 Those factors are based on your student’s academic profile and personal preferences, ranging from location to school size and campus culture.
-This service is most effective for students who are feeling overwhelmed on how to start navigating colleges and identify colleges that are the right fit.
+This service is most effective for students who feel overwhelmed by how to start navigating colleges and identify the right fit.

 Step One